-After two weeks on the island of Luzon, we took the ferry to Coron.
+After two weeks on the island of Luzon it was time to explore the Philippines by Boat.
+We took the ferry to Coron.
 I remember images of ferries on TV, years ago: ferries packed with so many people and wares that they sometimes capsized.
-When we heard we had to stay in dorms we were a bit anxious of what we would find.
+When we heard we had to stay in dorms we were a bit anxious about what we would find.

 However, the organization was top.
 The boat clean, assigned bunk beds, enough space, well organized, super friendly staff, a (meager) meal was included, but you could also buy food and you could refill your water bottle.
 It was perfect (2gotravel).